Knoblauchpilze/agents/README.md

 ## Top banner

-The top part of the main view of the application presents a banner which allows to see at a glance how many agents are present in the simulation and to change the speed of the simulation.
+The top part of the main view of the application presents a banner which allows to see at a glance how many agents are present in the simulation and to change things about the simulation.

 ![Top banner](resources/top_banner.png)

 The number of agents is computed automatically and define how many entities having at least one `Agent` component registered.

 The speed controls how fast the runs: by default and as explained in the [initialization](###initialization-of-the-simulation) section the simulation is run with a certain step.
 The top button defines a multiplier applied to this initial step.

+The force controls how attractive or repulsive the elements spawned in the world are to the agents.
+The value ranges in `[-7; 7]` and represents a scale where`-7` defines the most repulsive object in the world and `7` defines the most attractive object in the world.
+When the user clicks on the world and spawns an attractor, this value will be used for its attractiveness.
+The values loop back to the minimum when the maximum value is reached, in a similar pattern to the simulation speed.

 ## Environment view